rotisserie/eris/README.md

 ## Inspecting error types

 The `eris` package provides a few ways to inspect and compare error types. `eris.Is` returns true if a particular error appears anywhere in the error chain, and `eris.Cause` returns the root cause of the error.
-These methods are basically interchangeable when used in conditionals.
+Currently, `eris.Is` works simply by comparing error messages with each other.
+If an error contains a particular error message anywhere in its chain (e.g. "not found"), it's defined to be that error type (i.e. `eris.Is` will return `true`).

 ```golang
 NotFound := eris.New("not found")